Università degli Studi di Urbino Carlo Bo / Portale Web di Ateneo

 • Lectures

-• Individual and group exercises, and report writing
+• Individual and group exercises, along with report writing

 Innovative teaching methods

-The in-person teaching method will be enriched with group exercises and in-depth studies based on problem-solving, which students will carry out using the university's Moodle platform.
+The in-person teaching method will be enhanced with group exercises and in-depth studies based on problem-solving, which students will carry out using the university's Moodle platform.

 Course books